noahfajarda/Dyme/README.md

 App is linked with [localHost:3000](http://localhost:3000/) when being run in development.

+## Todos

+Establish detailed functionality for all aspects of app Establish what data we want to store so we can figure out database structure Establish all page layout designs

 ## Available Scripts

 In the project directory, you can run: